Ap011y0n/Motors/NidhoggEngine_V1.0/README.md

 1: To shoot spheres in the direction of the camera.

 ##Comments
-IMPORTANT:We recommend allways when creating constraints change the distance in x, y and z so it's not all 0 might be buggy if all distances are 0.
+IMPORTANT:We recommend allways when creating constraints change the distance in x, y and z so it's not set to 0, it might be buggy if all distances are 0.
+If you overwrite the save scene and want to load the same initial set up again there is a backup file called "Scene-backup" in assets folder which is a copy of the initial savegame file.

 ## License & Copyright